Dodge Dakota Insurance Rates

 Dodge Dakota insurance rates by U.S. city

-Choosing high deductibles could save up to $190 every year, whereas buying more liability protection will push prices upward.
-Moving from a 50/100 limit to a 250/500 limit will cost up to $398 more each year.
+Choosing higher comprehensive and collision insurance deductibles can save as much as $190 each year, whereas buying more liability protection will push prices upward.
+Going from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $398 more per year.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year